-New Year’s Eve 2019 in Dublin: events and things to do
+New Year’s Eve 2024 in Dublin: Useful Information

-Spending New Year’s Eve in Dublin is considered one of the most funniest and most bizarre things to do: the proverbial desire to have fun of the Irish is unleashed to the full on December 31 but, unlike other European cities, many are the Irish who choose to escape from Dublin, leaving New Year’s Eve in Dublin to tourists who flock to the city.
-So do not be surprised to find swarms of tourists in every corner: Dublin is left in the hands of tourists while the Irish tend to leave the city or to celebrate at home or in their local pubs, just to avoid chaos and crowds.
-In this guide, I’ll give you all the info you need to plan your trip to Dublin for New Year’s Eve 2019.
+Spending New Year’s Eve in Dublin is considered one of the funniest and most bizarre things to do: the proverbial desire to have the fun of the Irish is unleashed to the full on December 31 but unlike other European cities, many are the Irish who choose to escape from Dublin, leaving New Year’s Eve in Dublin to tourists who flock to the city.
+So do not be surprised to find swarms of tourists in every corner: Dublin is left in the hands of tourists while the Irish tend to leave the city or to celebrate at home or in their local pubs, to avoid chaos and crowds.
+In this guide, I’ll give you all the information you need to plan your New Year’s Eve trip to Dublin.

 Where to sleep in Dublin for New Year’s Eve

-The prices in Dublin are crazy all year round but New Year is one of those periods, along with St. Patrick on March 17, during which they rise even more.
+The prices in Dublin are crazy all year round, but New Year is one of those periods, along with St. Patrick on March 17, during which they rise even more.
 Once you’ve booked the flight, the most important thing to do is to find accommodation.
 Where to sleep in Dublin for New Year’s Eve?
-The choice of hotels, holiday homes, bed and breakfasts is huge: the more central you decide to stay, the higher the prices and the availability can be scarce.
-These are my advice on areas where to stay in Dublin on New Year’s Eve, easy to reach by taxi and also by foot:
+The choice of hotels, holiday homes, and bed and breakfasts are huge: the more central you decide to stay, the higher the prices, and the availability can be scarce.
+These are our advice on areas where to stay in Dublin on New Year’s Eve, easy to reach by taxi and also by foot:

-- Smithfield: It is not one of the most beautiful areas of the city but it is convenient to get to the city by Luas (the metro) and there are a couple of interesting alternatives to sleep in.
+- Smithfield: it’s quickly becoming one of the city’s most beautiful areas, and it is convenient to get to the city by Luas (the metro), and there are a couple of exciting alternatives to sleep in.
 Be careful in the evening if you’re on foot;

 - Sandymount: located in the south of Dublin, seaside area.
 A residential neighborhood with lots of b&bs and accommodations;